London – Madrid – Quito

-Take a one hour flight to Coca where you’ll embark on a fascinating motorised canoe cruise along the Rio Napo.
+This morning take a one hour flight to Coca where you’ll embark on a motorised canoe cruise along the Rio Napo.
 You’ll switch to a smaller dugout canoe to navigate a creek, and reach your eco-friendly lodge overlooking Lake Garzacocha.

-Stay: Three nights in a superior/scenic or family suite in La Selva Jungle Lodge.
+Stay: Three nights in a superior/scenic/family suite at La Selva Jungle Lodge – including all meals & excursions

-Stay: Two nights in a standard room at Hacienda Cusin.
+Stay: Two nights in a standard room at Hacienda Cusin – half board

-Stay: One night in a standard room in Hotel Patio Andaluz.
+Stay: One night in a standard room at the Quito Polo Club – bed & breakfast

 Baltra – Guayaquil - Madrid - Home

 Your Galapagos cruise ends at Baltra, where you’ll be taken to the airport for your flight to Guayaquil, arriving in the afternoon.
 You have time to enjoy a meal by the waterfront before boarding your flight to Madrid, connecting with your onward flight home.